 I'm having some issues charging it at home, but it's kind of intermittent, and I want to pin down where the problem is - I'm not even sure yet whether it's the charge point I had installed at home, or the car's on board charger.
 Or - looking on the bright side - I guess it could be both!
-The symptom

 , when it occurs, is that when plugged in to my home charge point, the car will start charging, but often after a short time (which seems to vary from 20 seconds to 10 minutes to 1 hour) it stops - well before fully charged.
 Occasionally it will charge properly, but things have deteriorated over time and it is now failing more often than succeeding.

 I can attempt to restart the charge by unplugging and re-plugging the car, but this tends to give the same result.
 Same if I try to get it going again by pressing the 'boost' button on the charge point.

 When I give up and switch to using a granny lead from a standard mains outlet through an open window, charging is reliable (though obviously slower!) and I've yet to have a problem doing that.
 Here is said granny lead: